aurora-opensource/xviz/docs/api-reference/xviz-builder.md

 # XvizBuilder

-`XvizBuilder` class provides convenient chaining functions to format data with xviz protocol.
+`XvizBuilder` class provides convenient chaining functions to format data for the xviz protocol.

 ## Constructor

 ##### metadata (Object)
-* Use `XvizMetadataBuilder` to construct metadaata object.
+* Use `XvizMetadataBuilder` to construct metadata object.

 ##### disableStreams (Array)
 * disableStreams are not flushed to frame.